-(e.g. data supply, public funding, governance of research, field tests) SAI research should ideally be done in an internationally collaborative, publicly-funded, transparent fashion.
+(e.g. data supply, public funding, governance of research, field tests)

+SAI research should ideally be internationally collaborative, publicly funded, and transparent.
 Data and research protocols should be shared and coordinated.
-Research should invite the scrutiny of other disciplines and inputs from wider society through accessible communication of each project's research goals and findings - e.g. in a repository.
+Research should invite the scrutiny of other disciplines and inputs from wider society through accessible communication of each project's research goals and findings, e.g., in a repository.

-The guiding ethos of researchers should be a deep-rooted desire to decrease human suffering and ensure sustainable development, while also breaking humanity's addiction to harmful fossil fuels.
-Intellectual property rights should be in the hands of the public and not individual researchers or companies.

-Research should be done in a way that answers pressing knowledge needs among decisionmakers at the local, national, regional and global levels so that they can do their job.
+Researchers' guiding ethos should be a deep-rooted desire to decrease human suffering, ensure sustainable development, and break humanity's addiction to harmful fossil fuels.
+Intellectual property rights should be in the hands of the public, not individual researchers or companies.
+Research should be done in a way that answers pressing knowledge needs among decision-makers at the local, national, regional and global levels so that they can do their job.

 What kind of conditions are needed for SAI deployment?

-ICFG is not advocating for deployment.
+CFG is not advocating for deployment.
 The world is simply not ready for a global, science-based and well-governed SAI deployment.
 Those conditions are at least a decade away.
 International policymaking takes time.
-The sooner policymakers start strengthening the governance the better.
+The sooner policymakers start strengthening governance, the better.

-Among the conditions that would need to be met, technological readiness (of aircraft and related hardware) might be the least challenging to achieve.
+Among the conditions that need to be met, technological readiness (of aircraft and related hardware) might be the least challenging to achieve.
 More challenging might be to reach the conditions of sufficient agreement within the international community to make well-informed decisions.
-These include how to phase-in, monitor and provide options for phasing-out again if deployment needed to be halted.
+These include how to phase in, monitor and provide options for phasing out again if deployment needs to be halted.

-More broadly, society is not sufficiently aware and informed of the stakes involved, including potential risks and benefits.
-Far more public discussion is needed around not only the physical consequences of SAI, but also its societal and political impacts, and whether humanity is willing to take the profound and ethically fraught step towards deliberate large-scale manipulation of the climate system.
+More broadly, society is largely unaware of the stakes involved, including potential risks and benefits.
+Far more public discussion is needed around not only the physical consequences of SAI but also its societal and political impacts and whether humanity is willing to take the profound and ethically fraught step towards deliberate large-scale manipulation of the climate system.

-Some researchers, however, say that SAI may be doable - haphazardly and at a subscale level - by 2030.
+Some researchers, however, say that SAI may be doable - haphazardly and at a sub-scale level - by 2030.
 This means it might be deployed irresponsibly, for commercial gain, or as a provocation or political bargaining chip in the absence of responsible multilateral governance.
 The result could be geopolitically destabilising.